A trip to Similan Islands is one of the best day trips from Phuket or Khao Lak.

 4. Lunch at Mieng Island (Island number 4)

-Mieng Island is usually the last stop on day tours, and we were happy that we had enough time to eat and enjoy the beaches.
+Mieng Island is usually the last stop on Similan day tours, and we were happy that we had enough time to eat and enjoy the beaches.
 Before coming, we were afraid we wouldn’t have enough time, but it turned out plenty.

 5. Princess and Honeymoon beach at Mieng Island

-Mieng Island has two beaches, Princess beach, and Honeymoon beach.
+Mieng Island has two beaches, Princess Beach and Honeymoon Beach.

-Princess beach is supposedly more beautiful for most people, and it’s also bigger.
+Princess Beach is supposedly more beautiful for most people, and it’s also bigger.

 But we chose to walk around 5-10 minutes through the forest path to get to the Honeymoon beach, which was much less crowded than the other one.